rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Comma-separated list of excluded log categories.
-Set to &lsquo;&rsquo; (empty) to allow all messages to be logged.
+Comma-separated list of excluded log categories.
+Set to '' (empty) to allow all messages to be logged.
 Set to concrete value to filter out log from those categories.
-Default value is &lsquo;&rsquo; (empty), it is set in Config.xml</p>
+Default value is '' (empty), it is set in Config.xml
 ####Access